sunil-biloniya/TMBDMovieDemo/README.md

 ## Setup Instructions

 1. Clone the repository
-2. Open `MovieExplorer.xcodeproj` in Xcode 15.0 or later
+2. Open `MovieExplorer.xcodeproj` in Xcode 17.0 or later
-3. Get your API key from [The Movie Database (TMDb)](https://www.themoviedb.org/documentation/api)
-4. Add your API key to the `Config.xcconfig` file
+3. TMBDMovieDemo api for data from api (https://rickandmortyapi.com/api)
 5. Build and run the project

 ## Running Tests